When Is the Best Time to Sell a House in Texas?

 2. People are scooping up second homes for investments or early retirement pads, especially in warm climates and coastal regions.

 3. School choice somewhat influences the market.
-The increased presence of private and charter schools allows people to move where they want with the freedom to send their kids to a school of choice.
+The increased presence of private and charter schools allows people to move where they want with the freedom to send their kids to a school of their choice.

 Connect With a Top Agent to Sell Your Texas Home